GreenStarMatter/source-indufin-game/README.md

 # source-indufin-game
  Source Indufin is a game which involves sourcing materials, processing them, and managing capital.
-The player must carefully manage their operating capital when purchasing materials from selling vendors, lock machines into their factory while controlling shrinking free space, process materials to keep an assembly line running, and sell the outputs stay afloat.
+The player must carefully manage their operating capital when purchasing materials from selling vendors, lock machines into their factory while controlling shrinking free space, process materials to keep an assembly line running, and sell the outputs to stay afloat.

 ---

 ## Environment

 This project was created using a virtual Anaconda environment with Python 3.7.10.
-An **environmen.yml** file has been included which will build the complete environment necessary to run this module.
+An **environment.yml** file has been included which will build the complete environment necessary to run this module.

 The following command will create this virtual environment.
 Replace environment.yml with the full path to where ever you are storing the .yml file.